ddemidov/amgcl/README.md

 3. D. E. Demidov and D. V. Shevchenko.
 Modification of algebraic multigrid for effective gpgpu-based solution of nonstationary hydrodynamics problems.
    Journal of Computational Science, 3(6):460–462, 2012.
+4. J. Frank and C. Vuik.
+On the construction of deflation-based preconditioners.
+SIAM Journal on Scientific Computing, 23(2):442–462, 2001.
-4. M. Sala and R. S. Tuminaro.
+5. M. Sala and R. S. Tuminaro.
 A new petrov-galerkin smoothed aggregation preconditioner for nonsymmetric linear systems.
 SIAM Journal on Scientific Computing, 31(1):143–166, 2008.
-5. K. Stuben.
+6. K. Stuben.
 Algebraic multigrid (AMG): an introduction with applications.
 GMD Report 70, GMD, Sankt Augustin, Germany, 1999.
-6. U. Trottenberg, C. Oosterlee, and A. Schüller.
+7. U. Trottenberg, C. Oosterlee, and A. Schüller.
 Multigrid.
 Academic Press, London, 2001.
 631 p.
-7. P. Vanek, J. Mandel, and M. Brezina.
+8. P. Vanek, J. Mandel, and M. Brezina.
 Algebraic multigrid by smoothed aggregation for second and fourth order elliptic problems.
 Computing, 56(3):179–196, 1996.